nikhileshjha/Data-Cleaning-Project/README.md

 We use the gsub function to substitute -mean and -std with Mean and Std to make the names more legible.

 The data in X_Train is then read along with Y_train and subject_train and combined using cbind.
 The same is repeated for the test data set.
+The columns are names according to the data in features.txt.

 Once we have all the data we find the average by user and activity.